'Tucker Carlson Today' premiere: Douglas Murray on Oppression and the Passport to Success

 'We've created a suffering Olympics,' Murray says.

-British-neoconservative author Douglas Murray joined Tucker Carlson for the inaugural episode of "Tucker Carlson Today," which premiered Monday on Fox Nation.
+Best selling author Douglas Murray joined Tucker Carlson for the inaugural episode of "Tucker Carlson Today," which premiered Monday on Fox Nation.

 The theme of the first episode is "Oppression and the Passport to Elite Success."
 During the program, Murray explained how in recent times, American culture has inverted what qualities make someone a leader or a figure to be respected.